 - Lastly, combine new words with known words to increase understanding of both.

 Check out an actual example on the steps outlined above.

 The first word I picked to teach was “different“.
 My son has a limited vocabulary and was extremely engaged in his therapy sessions.
 However, he would repeatedly breakdown since he couldn’t communicate if he wanted a different activity to work on/any change in the situation.

-I followed the structure below with him for teaching the core word “different”.
+I followed the structure above strategy with him for teaching the core word “different”.

 1) Made visuals for the word “different”.

 2) Taught him to find a “different one” from a set of items that were alike.
 E.g A worksheet with all circles in a row, and one rectangle.
 All letters and one number.
 All red and one green.
 I would circle the odd one in the row and say that’s different, emphasizing the word “different” with created visual.

 3) Soon he started doing those worksheets independently.